semuconsulting/PyGPSClient/README.md

     - A boolean configuration setting `transient_dialog_b` governs whether Toplevel dialogs are 'transient' (i.e. always on top of main application dialog) or not.
 Changing this setting to `0` allows Toplevel dialogs to be minimised independently of the main application window, but be mindful that some dialogs may end up hidden behind others e.g. "Open file/folder" dialogs. **If a file open button appears unresponsive, check that the "Open file/folder" panel isn't already open but obscured**.
     - If you're accessing the desktop via a VNC session (e.g. to a headless Raspberry Pi) it is recommended to keep the setting at the default `1`, as VNC may not recognise keystrokes on overlaid non-transient windows.
     - A boolean configuration setting `resizeable_dialog_b` governs whether *all* Toplevel dialogs are resizeable, irrespective of the default setting in `DialogState`.
 Setting this to '1' provides a workaround for issues with some scaled Linux Wayland displays.
-    - Settings can be updated via the Menu..Options..GUI Configuration dialog (*save configuration and restart after any changes*).
+    - Settings can be updated via the Menu..Options..App Configuration dialog (*save configuration and restart after any changes*).

 #### <a name="widgets">User-selectable widgets</a>
 ---